American Heritage School (Utah): Description

 American Heritage School offers a full array of academic, fine arts, and athletics opportunities for its students.
-Activities include ballroom dance, choir, drama, orchestra, experiential learning, student government, robotics, chess club, basketball, volleyball, soccer, track and field, tennis and cross country.
+Activities include ballroom, choir, drama, orchestra, experiential learning, student government, basketball, baseball, cross country, dance, golf, soccer, tennis, track and field, and volleyball.

 History

 After Brigham Young High School closed its doors in 1968, several parents with children at that school and other area schools banded together to create American Heritage School, which opened its doors in 1970 with an enrollment of 85 students.
 Though the school is oriented toward The Church of Jesus Christ of Latter-day Saints, it is not legally affiliated with Brigham Young University or The Church of Jesus Christ of Latter-day Saints.

 In 2002, the school moved from its Pleasant Grove, Utah location to a new 11 acre, $20 million K–8 campus across from the Mount Timpanogos Utah Temple in American Fork.
 The entire campus was funded through private donations.
 In 2009, the school completed a $5 million building expansion to provide for capacity to offer high school grades as well as to accommodate growth in elementary and middle school grades.
-American Heritage School then launched their accredited, worldwide Home and Distance Education program called Latter-day Learning in the Fall of 2010 (now known as American Heritage Worldwide), which serves families in all 50 states and approximately 70 countries around the world.
+American Heritage School then launched their accredited, worldwide Home and Distance Education program called Latter-day Learning in the fall of 2010 (now known as American Heritage Worldwide), which serves families in all 50 states and approximately 70 countries around the world.

 In the fall of 2018, American Heritage completed another campus expansion that added a basketball arena, classrooms, football/soccer stadium, track, baseball field, and tennis courts encompassed within an additional 29 acre, bringing the campus to 40 acre.
 As is the school's practice, the 2018 expansion was completely funded with donations from private donors, with no funds coming from tuition or public sources.

 After a two-year review process, American Heritage announced a second campus location would be opened in downtown Salt Lake City in the fall of 2022.

 AHS added a third indoor recreation space (the Patriot Auxiliary Court/PAC) and completed an additional high school phase in the fall of 2021.
 Again, all funds used in the expansion were provided by private donors.